 In addition to the above outlined general strategies, the following specific strategies will be required to recover the 14 plant species.
-First, "preventing extinction" and "interim stabilization" measures (see below) must be taken to reverse the extinction trajectory and stabilize these species.
-These include genetic storage, controlling threats in the immediate vicinity of individual plants, and reinforcement and reintroduction to support and/or achieve a small number of relatively small populations.
-Of the 14 plant species, all but 4 (Dendrobium guamense, Eugenia bryanii, Phyllanthus saffordii, and Tuberolabium guamense) persist at very low numbers, are in rapid decline, or are thought to be extinct (see Table 2).
+First, preventing extinction and interim stabilization measures (see below) must be taken to reverse the extinction trajectory and stabilize these species.
+These include genetic storage, controlling threats in the immediate vicinity of individual plants, and reinforcement and reintroduction to support and/or establish a small number of relatively small populations.
+Of the 14 plant species, all but 5 (Dendrobium guamense, Eugenia bryanii, Phyllanthus saffordii, Tabernaemontana rotensis, and Tuberolabium guamense) persist at very low numbers, are in rapid decline, or are thought to be extinct (see Table 2).
 Because of their low numbers, surveys will be especially important to the recovery of Solanum guamense, Tinospora homosepala, and Psychotria malaspinae to locate all individuals and closely track population status.
 Downlisting and delisting will require development and implementation of measures to protect the habitat needed for the long-term conservation of the species from threats including development, invasive animals, and invasive plants (including wildfire-mediated grass invasion).
 In addition to the measures needed to assure long-term persistence of their needed habitat, most plants will also require protection from direct impacts of herbivory by invasive vertebrates and invertebrates.
-On Guam, the brown treesnake has extripated most vertebrate seed dispersers.
-The recovery of Maesa walkeri (USFWS 2020g), Psychotria malaspinae (USFWS 2020i), and Tabernaemontana rotensis, which have fleshy fruits (USFWS 2020 l) that were likely dispersed by fruit-eating vertebrates, will require landscape-scale control of the brown treesnake or human-assisted seed dispersal to persist on Guam (Egerer et al. 2018, p.
+On Guam, the brown treesnake has extirpated most vertebrate seed dispersers.
+The recovery of Maesa walkeri (USFWS 2023g, p.
+14), Psychotria malaspinae (USFWS 2023i, p.
+15), and Tabernaemontana rotensis (USFWS 2023l, p.
+15), all of which were likely dispersed by fruit-eating vertebrates, will require landscape-scale control of the brown treesnake or human-assisted seed dispersal to persist on Guam (Egerer et al. 2018, p.
 655).
-Several species also need protection from military ordnance, vandalism, recreational vehicles, and the introduction of new diseases as well as increasing the number of individuals to ameliorate the suite of threats resulting from or exacerbated by limited numbers.
+Several species also need protection from use of military ordnance, vandalism, recreational vehicles, and the introduction of new diseases as well as increasing the number of individuals to ameliorate the suite of threats resulting from or exacerbated by limited numbers.
 New tools and methods to control and manage threats and limiting factors to enhance survival and reproduction may need to be developed and implemented.
 These may include micropropagation and the development of ex situ populations.
 Research pertaining to the detection and mitigation of threats, such as disease, should be initiated as needed to inform management.
 Reinforcement and reintroduction of plant populations to protected areas will be needed to recover the 14 plant species.
 To offset the risk from reoccurring typhoons, more protected populations than are typically required for recovery will be needed.